OndrejToman/verify2.js/README.md

 * number (only 0-9 numbers)

 ## How to add your own input types or change existing one?
-1) Find array with regular expressions
+1) Find array with regular expressions:
 ```javascript
 var expressions = Array();
 ```
-2) Add your own
+2) Add your own or change existing
 3) Done!

 ## What does front-end validation mean?